studerw/long-polling-redis/README.md

-*Note that if the application is not shutdown correctly (happens on Cygwin with Tomcat7 and Maven), the embedded Redis server will not stopped.
+*Note that if the application is not shutdown correctly (happens on Cygwin with Tomcat7 and Maven), the embedded Redis server will not be stopped.
 The application will not be able to start again due to the port binding, and a large Redis temporary file will take up space in your home directory.
 Look in the process explorer for an app called `redis-server-x.y.x` and kill it.*

 # long-polling-redis